adobe/PDF_WebPart_SharePoint/README.md

 ## Prerequisites

-The PDF Viewer web part requires a client ID which can be created by following the steps here: https://documentcloud.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-embed-api.
+The PDF Viewer web part requires an Adobe client ID which can be created by following the steps here: https://documentcloud.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-embed-api.
 Configure the domain associated with the Adobe client ID as sharepoint.com or MSTENANTNAME.sharepoint.com.

 This project was built for and tested with Node.js version v14.19.0

+## Recommendations for use in production

+- In the main pane that appears with no PDF document being selected, consider adding a hyperlink pointing to an article to help users get started.
+- In the guidance supporting the web part, consider how the client ID should be managed.
+E.g., a SharePoint site owner or site member might manage the client ID for all PDFs on their site.

 ## License